Battering Intervention Program (BIP)

 The full assessment fee of $175 must be paid prior to scheduling the Assessment Interview appointment.
 Payment can be made here.
 Once payment is made, an Assessment Interview can be scheduled by calling our office at (785) 350-2858.

 Current fees are $175 for the assessment; $40 for the orientation; $35 for the 2 books, and the group weekly rate, varying from $15 to $35 per group session.
 Consideration is given to challenges, and will be discussed during the orientation session.
-Some scholarships may be available as well: we continue to attempt to find resources for those we serve, so please do not hesitate to ask for availability.
-If you have questions or wish to learn more about the current costs and scholarship availability, please call the office at 785-350-2858.
+If you have questions please call the office at 785-350-2858.
 We’d love to connect with you.

 At this time, in order to maintain the health and safety of participants and facilitators, most FPI groups are being held virtually via Zoom.
 We look forward to returning to live group rooms as soon as we are able to do so safely.

-Our 2021 Group Schedule has morning, afternoon, and evening groups available.
+Our current Group Schedule has morning, afternoon, and evening groups available.
 You will have the opportunity during the Orientation Session to determine which available group that has openings will work best for you.